Why do I need a Will?

 A well-drafted Will provides clear instruction for the distribution of your assets upon your death.
 Having a Will helps your family and beneficiaries to avoid the stress, uncertainty, and expense which can arise when a deceased person does not have a Will.

 A Will also allows you to express your wishes with regard to things such as burial instructions and the nomination of a Guardian to care for any dependents you may have at the time of your death.
+The nominated Guardian can ensure your personal effects and family heirlooms are given to your loved ones upon your death.
+You can also nominate a Trustee in your Will who can administer your affairs.

 When should I review my Will?